 NHL Team Suspends Prospect for Anti-Gay Tweet

-February 14, 2012 by Carolyn Simon, Associate Director of Digital Media
+February 14, 2012 by Carolyn Simon, Deputy Director of Digital Media

 The Minnesota Wild suspended prospect Justin Fontaine for two games for sending an anti-gay tweet on Sunday while watching a broadcast of the Grammy Awards.

 Fontaine plays for the American Hockey League’s Houston Aeros – for reference, the league is one step below the NHL, or the equivalent of AAA baseball.

 Fontaine has since deleted the offensive tweet, and later tweeted an apology: “I still feel awful about it … It’s a word I’ll never use again.”

 But as of Tuesday afternoon, the tweet remained on the Twitter feed of teammate Jon DiSalvatore, who agreed with Fontaine’s original comment and retweeted it.